aerickt/lapwing-for-beginners/src/Chapter-17.md

 Instead of relying entirely on finger speed, steno outlines can be shortened.
 This is done through various techniques that either compress more sounds into each stroke, or drop unnecessary sounds altogether.
 Shortening techniques are not applicable to any arbitrary word (nor are they entirely conflict free), but they can still be extremely helpful for whole families of words.
 The techniques listed on this page are low in conflicts and it may also be the case that some words cannot be written without one or more of these techniques.
 It is very recommended to learn these.

+Keep in mind, however, that several of the outlines listed on this page may not be in the default Lapwing dictionary.
+Many of the outlines are suggestions and examples of how these techniques can be used.

+> As you build speed and proficiency with steno, you'll want to tailor your dictionary to how you write.
+It is very crucial to become comfortable with adding to your dictionary, especially if you decide to use these shortening techniques very heavily.
+Adding entries that use these techniques is completely normal and to be expected.

 ## Useful links